 This page displays communities in a grid, four across on the desktop and responsive for smaller viewport widths.
 You can change the number of posts that display per page.
-It include sorting by title, date, post ID, and menu order.
+It includes sorting by title, date, post ID, and menu order.

 The slug controls the URL for the archive page as well.
-For example, on my demo site, I changed the slug to neighborhoods, so the URL for my archive page is:

-If you want to add this to your menu, you’ll use a Custom link and insert the url that is shown below the Save Settings button on the settings page.
+If you want to add this to your menu, you’ll use a Custom link and insert the URL that is shown below the Save Settings button on the settings page.